mickfuzz/phd4/_posts/thesis_chapters/2024-6-1-Introduction.md

 <!-- There are positive elements to this otherwise sad story.
 My experiences have helped focus my interests on how change can happen and happen quickly when new opportunities become available to a community eager to use them.
 They also caution against unrealistic expectations of systemic change when faced with opponents with deep pockets and extensive resources.
 I would like to communicate a pragmatic approach of finding the limits of your agency, strategically pushing against them, and cautiously observing what happens.
 An informed activism built on a critical view of the nature of the system in question. -->

+### Connection to Broader Research Interests:

+**Discuss how these experiences connect to larger questions in the field of media and digital product creation, particularly within informal and temporary learning environments.**

 **Training to teach in formal education**